Best Medical Alert Systems for Seniors With Dementia

 Our Hands-on Experience:Dementia-Friendly Features

-Not only does LifeFone offer six great plans for seniors, but its affordable fall detection is a big plus for older adults with dementia.
+Not only does LifeFone offer six great plans for seniors, but its affordable fall detection is also a big plus for older adults with dementia.
 If you go with the at-home system (my personal favorite), the base has a range of up to 1,300 feet.
-I put this to the test, and the wearable device was still working when I walked upstairs to the opposite end of the house.
+I tested it, and the wearable device was still working when I walked upstairs to the opposite end of the house.

-LifeFone’s At-Home unit comes with a 32-hour backup battery that will kick in if and when the power goes out.
-Navigating the house in the dark during a power outage could make falls more likely, so I appreciate this backup protection.
-I tested the backup battery out by unplugging my system from a power outlet, and it still worked like a charm!
+LifeFone’s At-Home unit includes a 32-hour backup battery that will kick in if and when the power goes out.
+Navigating the house in the dark during a power outage could make falls more likely, so I appreciate the backup protection.
+I tested the backup battery by unplugging my system from a power outlet, and it still worked like a charm!

 Battery Life

 If you want an on-the-go system, LifeFone has four options with battery lives ranging from one to 10 days.
-There’s a wrist worn system, two pendant options, and a smartwatch system.
-The At-Home & On-the-Go, VIPx system, which can be worn like a necklace, lasts a whopping 10 days.
-That’s very impressive for a mobile system, and nearly twice as long as the battery life offered by Bay Alarm Medical’s SOS Mobile.
+There’s a wrist-worn system, two pendant options, and a smartwatch system.
+The At-Home & On-the-Go VIPx system, which can be worn like a necklace, lasts a whopping 10 days.
+That’s very impressive for a mobile system and more than three times as long as the battery life offered by Bay Alarm Medical’s SOS Micro.

 Pricing

-LifeFone’s prices range from $29.95 to $49.95 per month for month-to-month plans with no upfront activation or equipment fees.
-These are competitive prices compared to the other brands on our list.
+LifeFone’s prices range from $29.95 to $47.95 monthly for month-to-month plans with no up-front activation or equipment fees.
+Those are competitive prices compared to the other brands on our list.
 There are even discounts available for quarterly and annual payment plans.
-You can also choose from a number of helpful add-ons, like a caregiver app with location tracking, a medication reminder service, and daily check-in calls.
+You can also choose from several helpful add-ons, such as a caregiver app with location tracking, a medication reminder service, and daily check-in calls.

 If your loved one stays at home most of the time, the At-Home package with fall detection is our top pick.
 In addition to the base unit, it comes with a lanyard pendant or a bracelet.
-At just $29.95 per month for the landline option or $34.95 per month for the cellular option, it’s an excellent value, and fall detection only tacks on an extra $5 monthly.
+It’s an excellent value at just $29.95 per month for the landline option or $34.95 per month for the cellular option, and fall detection only tacks on an extra $5 monthly.
 You can save a few bucks per month if you select a quarterly or annual payment plan.
-Even with a monthly plan, you can save a lot by choosing fall detection with LifeFone, as it’s $6 per month cheaper than MobileHelp’s fall detection.
+Even with a monthly plan, you can save a lot by choosing fall detection with LifeFone, since it’s $6 per month cheaper than MobileHelp’s fall detection.

 -